karthiklearns/karthiklearns.github.io/about.md

 permalink: /About/
 ---

-Hi.
+Hi!
 I'm Karthik.
 Welcome to my personal website.

 ## A Brief Introduction
 I loathe writing earnestly.
 I find it embaressing, and relatively difficult.
 However, I'd like to make an exception here to spell out the reason for this blog's existance.